 The world just sees Lincoln and Christmas completely wrong.

-To understand Lincoln’s journey with Christmas one must understand the circumstances of Christmas in America at the time, the natural course of a spiritual journey for any individual, the trial and tragedies of the Civil War and the written record of Lincoln in his own words.
+To understand Lincoln's journey with Christmas, one must understand the circumstances of Christmas in America at the time, the natural course of a spiritual journey for any individual, the Civil War's trials and tragedies and Lincoln's written record in his own words.

 Christmas in the 1840s exploded in American culture.
 It was driven by a quickly changing media machine made possible by emerging technology that improved newspaper presentation and its circulation and the telegraph that made news move lightning fast.
 Drawn images started to become part of publishing, both in newsprint and in magazines.

 When Queen Victoria advanced the tradition of the Christmas tree it was only when a published drawing showing her decorating her tree caused the tradition to catch fire in the United States.

 |Queen Victoria and Albert Tree.
 The Christmas tree was not widely used in Britain until the middle of the 19th century.

 Christmas was, for lack of a better term, a fad in the 1840s and 1850s.

 The famous vote that Lincoln took against Christmas came in his term in the Illinois state legislature.
 It was a vote he took more on principle than in opposition to Christmas.
 As a public servant, Lincoln felt state workers did not need another paid day off that regular folks themselves would not receive.
 While the vote did a lot at the time to promote the later use of "Honest Abe" in campaign slogans it did little to save Lincoln from being criticized as a Scrooge.